 Interstate 285 North Carolina

-After several tries by the state of North Carolina, the American Association of State Highway and Transportation Officials (AASHTO) approved the signing of Interstate 285 along the U.S. 52 freeway between Lexington and Winston-Salem during the week of September 5, 2005.2 Their approval coupled with the FHWA approval granted in 2004 paves the way for NCDOT officials to post Future Interstate 285 signs along the corridor.
-The only hurdle preventing the highway from officially joining the Interstate system are $2.5 million in upgrades to the highway including shoulder improvements.
-Completion of that project is slated for 2011, at which time Interstate 285 will be fully signed.2
+After several tries by the state of North Carolina, the American Association of State Highway and Transportation Officials (AASHTO) approved the signing of Interstate 285 along the U.S. 52 freeway between Lexington and Winston-Salem during the week of September 5, 2005.1 Their approval, coupled with approval by the FHWA granted in 2004, paved the way for NCDOT officials to post Future Interstate 285 signs along the corridor.
+The only hurdle preventing the highway from officially joining the Interstate system at the time were $2.5 million in upgrades to the highway needed, including shoulder improvements.
+Completion of that project was slated for 2011, at which time Interstate 285 was to be signed.1